 Individual and Family Directed Goods and Services and Support Broker services are available for self-direction only and are negotiated market rates.
-Self-Directed Services participants ("SDS Participants") can also establish their own payment rates for approved services in their budgets as they are considered the employer; however these rates must be reasonable and customary.
-To assist SDS Participants, the DDA has developed A Guide to Reasonable and Customary Rates posted on the DDA website.
+Self-Directed Services participants ("SDS Participants") can also establish their own payment rates for approved services in their budgets as they are considered the employer; however, these rates must be reasonable and customary.
+To assist SDS Participants, the DDA post reasonable and customary wages and rates on the DDA website.